elephanteatbanana/vticket/README.md

 * [Maven](https://maven.apache.org/) - Dependency Management
 * [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/elephanteatbanana/vticket/tags).

 ## Authors